nehal3589/GP-multilabel-arabic-hate-speech-detection/README.md

 ## Dataset Development

+A custom Arabic dataset was created specifically for this study.

-* Arabic tweets were collected from X (Twitter).
+* Tweets were collected from X (Twitter) using predefined keywords related to political and religious contexts.
-* The dataset covers Saudi and Egyptian dialects.
+* The dataset includes Saudi and Egyptian dialects.
-* Political and religious topics were included.
+* Each tweet was manually annotated with three labels: hate speech, dialect type, and topic.
-* Manual annotation, validation, and preprocessing were applied.
+* Data validation, cleaning, and preprocessing were performed to ensure quality and consistency.
 * The final dataset consisted of **3,962 Arabic tweets**.

+The resulting dataset enabled the development and evaluation of a multi-label classification framework capable of performing all three tasks simultaneously.

 ---